A Little About Myself

-I have a passion in animals.
-I grew up with tons of pets like digs, hamsters, fish, birds, rabbit, etc. I bring home any animal that was injured and nurse them back to health.
-I have volunteered in animal shelter since I was in high school.
-I would definitely change into veterinarian major if I have failed my Statistic course in college.
+I have passion in animals.
+I grew up with tons of pets like dogs, hamsters, fish, birds, rabbits, etc. I bring home any animal that was injured and nurse them back to health.
+I have volunteered in animal shelters since I was in high school.
+I would definitely change into a veterinarian major if I have failed my Statistic course in college.
 However, I grew up with four dogs but I had no cats because I had a stereotype in them.
 I thought cats will never get close to people.

 I changed my mind in 2014 when I attend my first cat show in Ohio.
 At the moment when I was holding a Ragdoll in my arms, I became a cat lover.

 I had my first Ragdoll in 2016.
 He was a retired seal bicolor male with fantastic bone shape and mask.
 He was retired at the age of one and a half because his weight was unhealthy.
 His breeder told me that he spent all day chasing girls so he could not eat well.
 I named him “Shemi” and in Chinese it means sago, one of my favorite food, hoping he would gain some weight.
 I studied pet nutrition and gradually changed his diet.
 After two months, I finally felt his soft belly which made me proud of him.

 Recall those days with Shemi, he loves to run around my house like crazy.
 He watches me working in front of my computer like a little boss.
 He wakes me up every morning with purrrrs an kneading.
 He likes to be hold but he refuses my kiss all the time.